larisa70/MicrowaveHyperMatlab/README.md

 DOI: https://doi.org/10.1515/jiip-2020-0102

 Read file README_MATLAB for further details about the code.
+Note that C++/PETSc code for adaptive reconstruction is located in private directories: to be able get access write enquiry to larisa@chalmers.se